alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 The original implementation of the CD pipeline resulted in [a new set of `/healthcheck` tests in Smokey](https://github.com/alphagov/smokey/pull/731), in addition to checking them with [an Icinga alert on each machine](https://github.com/alphagov/govuk-puppet/blob/5652ffd21b4dc1bad0baa5254f1baa810a1685a8/modules/govuk/manifests/app/config.pp#L308).
 It's still impractical to use Icinga as part of the CD pipeline: the alerts are checked asynchronously and the names are unstable.
 Some duplication is therefore inevitable.

 An alternative to individual Smokey tests is to make calling the `/healthcheck` endpoint part of the ["Deploy_App" job](https://github.com/alphagov/govuk-puppet/blob/5652ffd21b4dc1bad0baa5254f1baa810a1685a8/modules/govuk_jenkins/templates/jobs/deploy_app.yaml.erb), such that it would fail if the healthcheck fails.
 We will investigate this approach as a way to DRY up the Smokey tests, in parallel with enabling automatic deployments for our apps.

+### Explainable Smoke tests

+We will add documentation to [Smokey](https://github.com/alphagov/smokey) to explain that the tests it contains should be limited to features we have deemed to be critical to the users of GOV.UK, and therefore exist:

+- As a way to test for problems due to changes in infrastructure.
+- As a "backup" layer of testing for changes to individual apps.